 List of Covered Drugs (Formulary or "Drug Guide") - A list of prescription drugs covered by the plan.
-The drugs on this list are selected by the plan with the help of doctors and pharmacists.
-The list includes both brand name and generic drugs.

 Low Income Subsidy (LIS) - See "Extra Help."

 Magnetic Resonance Angiography (MRA) - A noninvasive method and a form of magnetic resonance imaging (MRI) that can measure blood flow through blood vessels.